Patient Connect NB

 Providers that have capacity in their practice will contact PCNB to advise that they are able to take patients.
-PCNB will then select the appropriate number of patients from the registry and send their information to the physician or nurse practitioner.
+PCNB will then select the appropriate number of patients without a provider from the registry and send their information to the physician or nurse practitioner.
 Patients will be contacted directly by the practice via phone.
 The practice will make three (3) attempts to contact you by phone and if they are unable to reach you your file will be closed.

 The registry may be able to match you to a provider that will support you until you are matched permanently, you need to complete the health assessment for prioritization.

 If your health status changes you can contact PCNB by e-mail.

 8. Will patients on the list have to provide personal health information?
 Will this information be protected?

 Patients will need to provide a certain amount of health information to assess health needs.
 All information is considered confidential.

 9. Is there any consideration given to the distance a patient is willing to travel to see a primary health care provider?